silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 then press <kbd>Y</kbd> to confirm and exit `hexedit`.
 </div>

-Now I realize that it was really tedious to type in all of those bytes and you might have made a typo or misread something.
+I realize that it was really tedious to type in all of those bytes and you might have made a typo or misread something.
 So let's check our work.
-For this we can use the command `md5sum`, which prints a [checksum][cs] of the bytes in our file:
+For this we can use the command `md5sum`, which prints a [checksum][cs] of the bytes in our
+file:

     # md5sum sevn
     21deab879a3943cb640e7bfc9b702ca2  sevn